santokalayil/ai-monitor/README.md

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Disclaimer

+This software is provided "as is" without any warranties, express or implied.
+The authors and contributors are not responsible for any damages, losses, or issues that may arise from using this software.
+Users are solely responsible for:

+- Verifying the software meets their needs before use
+- Testing the software in their specific environment
+- Ensuring proper implementation and integration
+- Any modifications or customizations they make
+- Any issues that arise from their use of the software

+By using this software, you agree to take full responsibility for any consequences of its use and to not hold the authors or contributors liable for any problems that may occur.